svennikue/git-papers/journal.md

 Authored by: Svenja Küchenhoff
 Try a new change.

 Introduciton: This is the introduction to my amazing new paper.
+Based on results from Smith (2009).